Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Estimation Methodology

 We propose a Bayesian estimation of the model parameters involved in the THBM given by (\ref{prob-model}) and (\ref{logit}), using the MCMC algorithm based on data augmentation.
-Unlike the usual frequentist set-up, the proposed Bayesian approach provides a natural framework for prediction over unobserved data.
+Unlike the usual frequentist setup, the proposed Bayesian approach provides a natural framework for prediction over unobserved data.
 Thus, by generating posterior predictive densities, rather than point estimates, we can make probability statements giving greater flexibility in presenting results.
 For instance, we can discuss findings concerning specific hypotheses or in terms of credible intervals which can offer a more intuitive understanding for the practitioners.

-As mentioned before, the likelihood function $L(\boldsymbol{\theta}|\boldsymbol{x})$, given by (\ref{ultimate_likelihood}), is not mathematically tractable due to involvement of an integral and the additive structure of the cell probabilities ${p_{ijk}}$ impose further challenges.
-One can apply the Metropolis-Hastings algorithm to generate samples from the posterior distribution of the model parameters $\boldsymbol{\theta}$, however such computationally intensive methods are time inefficient and not appealing for the practitioners.
-To avoid such difficulty, we first attempt to simplify the likelihood function taking cue from the data augmentation strategy as suggested by \citet{Tanner87}.
-For this purpose, we partition the observed cell counts $x_{ijk}$ depending on the various types of list dependence as described in (\ref{prob-model}), and define a vector of latent cell counts as:
+As mentioned before, the likelihood function $L(\boldsymbol{\theta}|\boldsymbol{x})$, given by (\ref{ultimate_likelihood}), is not mathematically tractable due to the involvement of an integral and the additive structure of the cell probabilities ${p_{ijk}}$ impose further challenges.
+One can apply the Metropolis-Hastings algorithm to generate samples from the posterior distribution of the model parameters $\boldsymbol{\theta}$, however, such computationally intensive methods are time inefficient and not appealing for the practitioners.
+To avoid such difficulty, we first attempt to simplify the likelihood function by taking a cue from the data augmentation strategy as suggested by \citet{Tanner87}.
+Data augmentation refers to a scheme of augmenting the observed data so that it is easier to analyse.
+From a Bayesian point of view, this strategy may help to obtain an explicitly known form of conditional posterior distributions of the parameters of interest.
+For this purpose, we partition the cell counts $x_{ijk}$ depending on the various types of list dependence as described in (\ref{prob-model}), and define a vector of latent cell counts as: